dmsc/fastbasic/manual.md

 above.

 - `CONTROL-A` and `CONTROL-E`
-  Moves the cursor ro the beggining or the end of the line respectively.
+  Moves the cursor ro the beginning or the end of the line respectively.

 - `CONTROL-U` and `CONTROL-I`